easttennesseecc-star/Q-Top-Dog-IDE/INSTALLER_OVERVIEW.md

 ### ❌ "It says Ollama is not in PATH"
 **Solution:** Restart your computer.
 The installer adds it to PATH but Windows needs restart to see it

-### ❌ "Q-IDE doesn't detect Ollama after refresh"
+### ❌ "Top Dog doesn't detect Ollama after refresh"
 **Solution:** Try in this order:
 1. Press F5 again to refresh
 2. Wait 10 seconds, refresh again
-3. Close browser tab completely, reopen Q-IDE
+3. Close browser tab completely, reopen Top Dog
 4. Restart computer
 5. Check Ollama is running: Open PowerShell, type `ollama list`